 The Student Counselling and Wellbeing service centres around ‘The Cardiff Model’, providing brief, solutions-focussed therapy for students presenting with a diverse range of issues such as relationships, anxiety, abuse and self-harm.

 With the increase of internationalisation, students seeking support present from an increasing variety of backgrounds and ethnic origins and the service is active in its response to issues surrounding Diversity.

-Second year: As the work experience placement progresses, you will be trained and offered the opportunity to work with the Cardiff Model and able to offer one and half hour therapeutic consultation appointments.
+Second year: As the work experience placement progresses, you will be trained and given the opportunity to work within the Cardiff Model; working with clients for up to four sessions and conducting one and half hour therapeutic consultation (TC) appointments.

 Third year: Your employability and work skills will be further enhanced with the chance to learn and utilise key proficiencies working within a Wellbeing model of client support.